daithang1111/MapReduce-assignments/assignment1/assignment1.md

 ### Q1

-> The first term is "but", it appears "1" time.
+> The first term is "''but", it appears "1" time.
 ### Q2

 > The third to last term is "zorah", it appears "8" times.